dev-dull/PyTerraBackTyl/README.md

       - `cd /opt/pyterrabacktyl`
       - `su tfbackendsvc`
       - `git clone https://github.com/dev-dull/PyTerraBackTyl.git`
-      - `mkdir data` This is the default location to save state and locking data.
     - Install the required Python Libraries:
       - _Note_: Depending on your OS and Python installation method, the `pip3` command may be something like, `pip3.6`.
       - _Note_: Omit the `--user` flag and run as root if you want these libraries to be accessible to all users on the system.